Editor’s note: This is the second part of a series about award recognition. Read the first article here.

 When these healthcare systems and hospitals can show tangible evidence about improvements in their communities, for example, that’s the stuff that helps them get noticed, she said.

-Although recognition awards boost the hospital’s reputation, employees also like the idea of working for organizations on these lists because it gives them a sense of pride about the organization they work for, she said.
+Although award recognition boosts the hospital’s reputation, employees also like the idea of working for organizations on these lists because it gives them a sense of pride about the organization they work for, she said.

 “People can see their local institution is something to be proud of,” Dyrda said.
 “To see their work recognized on a national level can definitely have a positive impact.”